anonymous-conference-review/ieee_access/ARCHITECTURE_OVERVIEW.md

 | `resnet50_architecture_width1.5.svg` | ResNet-50 with width multiplier 1.5 |
 | `bottleneck_block.svg` | Visual layout of the Bottleneck block |
 | `dense_network_50x4.svg` | Dense 50-layer network architecture |

----

-## 📎 Notes

-- Diagrams use modern, dark-themed SVGs for clarity.
-- Can be previewed natively on GitHub or rendered in Markdown viewers.